Lifailon/WinAPI/README.md

 ### 🚀 Install

 Download the latest [WinAPI-0.2.ps1](https://github.com/Lifailon/WinAPI/blob/rsa/WinAPI/WinAPI-0.2.ps1) script.
+Use in **PowerShell Core**.
 No dependencies.

 The following variables at the beginning of the script are used to configure the **ip, port, login and password**: